pwnxpl0it/pwnxpl0it.github.io/_posts/2024-7-20-Insecure Deserialization.markdown

 But we will focus on `/summary` since we have the code and we know that it takes a `person` GET parameter,it takes a base64 encoded serialized object (base64 of an object dumped with pickel) then it calls `summary()`

+The developer expects us to only use `/create` endpoint to create an object and serialize that object,so he doesn't check in `/summary` if the data has been tampered, we are going to exploit that.

 so let's craft our exploit that does create our malicious object, base64 encode it so we can send it and pwn the server

 I used python reverse shell from [revshells.com](https://www.revshells.com)